simeononsecurity/simeononsecurity.ch/content/articles/secure-coding-standards-for-c-sharp/index.en.md

 Adopting secure coding standards is a continuous process that requires developers to stay updated with the latest security best practices and tools.
 By incorporating secure coding standards into the development process, developers can minimize the risk of security breaches and protect sensitive data.

-To get started with secure coding in C#, developers can begin by familiarizing themselves with the best practices discussed in this article.
+To get started with secure coding in C Sharp, developers can begin by familiarizing themselves with the best practices discussed in this article.
 They should identify areas in their code that are susceptible to security risks, such as input validation, password hashing, and session management.
 They can then implement best practices like the ones discussed in this article to secure their code.

 Developers should also stay updated with the latest security trends and practices by following security blogs, attending conferences, and participating in online communities.
 By staying updated, they can keep their code secure and free from vulnerabilities.